-The test consisted of chronic migraine patients who averaged 19.7 migraine days per month.
-Patients were given the drug in two doses, with the lower dose performing the better of the two.
-This dose, 120 mg, resulted in 4.8 fewer migraine days for patients, decreasing the average to 14.9 days per month.
-With the number dropped to below 15 days per month, a person is no longer considered to have chronic migraines.
+The test consisted of chronic migraine patients who averaged 19.7 episodes per month.
+Patients took the drug in two doses, with the lower dose performing the better of the two.
+This dose, 120 mg, resulted in 4.8 fewer episodes for patients, decreasing the average to 14.9 days per month.
+With the number dropped to below 15 days per month, a person is no longer having chronic migraines.

-As a result, this medication is being touted as the next treatment for chronic migraines and analysts expect sales to reach close to half a billion US dollars by 2022.
+As a result, this medication could be the next treatment for chronic migraines and analysts expect sales to reach close to half a billion US dollars by 2022.
 Here are two problems with the results.